hetida/hetida-designer/docs/structuring_exceptions.md

 }
 ```

-If the data type of an output and the type of the provided data do not match, it depends on the type of adapter and expected data type the what happens.
+If the data type of an output and the type of the provided data do not match, it depends on the type of adapter and the expected data type what happens.
-With the direct provisioning adapter the result will just be displayed without an exception.
+With the direct provisioning adapter, the result is just displayed without an exception.
-In case of a general custom adapter it depends on the implementation of that adapter if an exception is raised.
+In the case of a general custom adapter, it depends on the implementation of that adapter whether an exception is raised.
-In case of a generic REST adapter an exception will be raised in the generic rest adapter part of the runtime if the component output datatype is `SERIES`, `DATAFRAME` or `MULTITSFRAME`:
+In the case of a generic REST adapter, an exception is raised in the generic rest adapter part of the runtime if the component output data type is `SERIES`, `DATAFRAME`, or `MULTITSFRAME`:

 ```json
 "error": {
     "type": "AdapterOutputDataError",